Resonator guitar: Varieties

 Single resonator guitars with a bowl resonator and spider (Dobro style) are often heard in bluegrass music, while tricone (National style) instruments are still preferred by many blues players.
 Single-resonator biscuit (also sometimes called National style) instruments are also produced, and give a different sound again.

 Many bluegrass players prefer wooden bodies, blues players either metal or wood.
 The early metal-bodied instruments were generally of better quality than the earliest wooden-bodied ones, but this may not be the case with more recent instruments.
 Metal bodies may be brass, aluminum or steel.
-Fiberglass has also been used as a body material, and a marble bodied resonator guitar is commercially available.
+Fiberglass has also been used as a body material.
 Both metal and wooden bodies are often painted, or wooden bodies may be stained or lacquered, metal bodies may be plated or plain.

 Bluegrass players tend to use square necks, while blues players tend to prefer round necks.
 Square-necked guitars give a slightly greater variety of possible tunings, while round-necked guitars give a much greater variety of playing positions.

 Single resonator instruments can have round sound holes with screens, or round sound holes without screens, which many players used to remove to improve the bass response.
 They can also have f-holes, often with gauze screens that are also sometimes removed but have an important function in strengthening the belly particularly if the body is of wood.

 An enormous number of combinations are possible, most can be found either on old or new instruments or both, and many styles of music can be played on any resonator guitar.